markazerdd/katacoda-scenarios-1/incident-management/lab/intro.md

 You'll complete the following steps using Datadog Incident Management to resolve the incident.

-1. Preparing the Environment
+1. Declare an Incident
-2. Declare an Incident
+2. Determine Scope & Priority
-3. Investigating Latency Issues
+3. Investigate
-4. Analyzing Trace Data in App Analytics
+4. Remediate
-5. Investigating Inefficient Database Queries
+5. Reflect

 When you are ready to continue, click **Start Scenario**.